 This year’s UD Day of Service will join the University Student Centers Perkins Live! as a late-night weekend celebration of service.
 Throughout the Perkins Student Center concourse, this festival of service will feature various opportunities for students and local alumni to partake in activities that benefit several local organizations, including the B+ Foundation, Jeanne Jugan Residence, AI DuPont Hospital, troops serving overseas, student service Registered Student Organizations (RSOs), and more.

 In addition, this year our "Paint Night and the Art of Service" will celebrate artistic expression with an opportunity for students to partake in a guided painting activity, create a mural of handprints, and enjoy a fun "street fair" of snacks, giveaways and fun!

 Interested in hearing more about this opportunity?
 Or want to have a table present?
 To get in touch with the organizers, please email email@example.com.

-The sixth annual MLK Day of Service, organized by Residence Life & Housing in collaboration with other University offices, is open to all students (first year and upper division).
+The seventh annual MLK Day of Service, will take place in February 2017.
+This event is organized by Residence Life & Housing in collaboration with other University offices, is open to all students (first year and upper division).
 Students have the opportunity to serve with off campus agencies in honor of the legacy of Dr. Martin Luther King Jr. Registration typically opens during the first week of the spring semester.
 Meals and transportation to agencies are provided for all.